npapatheodorou/CSV-Randomizer/README.md

 # CSV-Randomizer
-A simple Python program that randomizes the rows of a .CSV file.
+A simple Python program that randomizes the rows of the.
+CSV file.<br />
-It has been used to randomize Big Datasets
+It was used to randomize Large Datasets